niva83/campaign-planning-tool/README.md

 The above-described workflow has been digitilized into the so-called Campaign Planning Tool (CPT) currently provided as a Python library which allows users an effective way to plan measurement campaigns with WindScanner systems.

-The presentation about the tool from the WESC 2019 conference can be found here: https://zenodo.org/record/3247797#.XR37V6eQ3RY
+The presentation about the tool from the WESC 2019 conference can be found here:<br>
+https://zenodo.org/record/3247797#.XR37V6eQ3RY

 Preliminary results of the CPT application can be found here:<br>